Sunbread/naivebot/README.md

 ## Usage

-Before using, you need to install Flask and Gunicorn, and set the configuration file of NaiveBot.
+Before using, you need to install python-telegram-bot, Flask and Gunicorn, and set the configuration file of NaiveBot.

 The configuration is in the file `naivebot/config.py`.